E-Commerce Protections in Kuwait

 What is this right?

-• Online sellers must clearly identify themselves — business name, commercial registration number, and contact information must be displayed.
+• Online sellers must clearly identify themselves — business name, commercial registration number, and contact information must be displayed on the site.

-• You have the right to cancel an online purchase within 14 days of receiving the goods if the product is unused and in its original packaging.
+• You have the right to cancel an online purchase within 14 days of receiving the goods, provided the product is unused and in original packaging.

-• Electronic contracts are legally binding and have the same force as paper contracts.
+• Electronic contracts are legally binding with the same force as paper contracts.

-• Sellers must provide clear terms of sale including total price, delivery charges, and return policy before you complete the purchase.
+• Sellers must provide clear terms of sale — total price, delivery charges, and return policy — before you complete the purchase.

-• Your payment information must be protected — sellers must use secure payment processing methods.
+• Your payment information must be protected — sellers must use secure payment processing.

 When does it apply?

-• You made a purchase online from a Kuwait-based seller.
+• You made a purchase online from a Kuwait-based seller or social media shop.

-• You want to cancel or return an online order.
+• You want to cancel or return an online order within 14 days.

 • An online seller did not deliver your order or sent the wrong item.

-• Save all order confirmations, emails, and chat records with the seller.
+• Save all order confirmations, emails, and chat records with the seller — WhatsApp and Instagram messages count as evidence.

-• To cancel within 14 days, notify the seller in writing (email counts) and return the product unused.
+• To cancel within 14 days, notify the seller in writing (email or message) and return the product unused.

-• If the seller does not respond, file a complaint with MOCI.
+• If the seller does not respond, file a complaint through MOCI hotline 135 or the MOCI app.

-• For payment disputes, contact your bank or payment provider to initiate a chargeback.
+• For payment disputes, contact your bank to initiate a chargeback.

 What should you NOT do?

-• Do not shop from unregistered online stores — check for a commercial registration number on the website.
+• Do not shop from unregistered online stores — check for a commercial registration number on the website or social media profile.

 • Do not share payment details on unsecured websites — look for HTTPS and secure payment gateways.